Updated February 18, 2021

 Communities United For Action's building is currently closed to outside visitors.
 Here's what we are doing to make sure we all stay connected:

 - Our planned meetings will take place over the phone or online.
 We will send you emails for call-in numbers, agendas, and other details;

 - We will use this time to dig in on the issues with you one-on-one and in small groups.
 We will use video conferencing as well as the old-fashioned telephone.

-- We have developed a weekly Activist Tool-kit to help you make the most of your time at home.
+- We publish a bi-weekly Activist Tool-kit to help you take action in a safe way.
 Remember, the virus doesn't stop Social Justice!

 - We've made a CUFA Facebook group, where CUFA members and the public can post information about our issues and share resources.

 Mary & Alison will be available Monday - Friday by contacting CUFA at (513) 853-3947 or [email protected] or by emailing us directly.
 Please do not hesitate to reach out to us.

 Below are some updates and resources we've gathered to help keep you informed and safe.
 Locally, the Center for Closing the Health Gap published a comprehensive COVID-19 resources page with news and information you may find helpful.

 What if I lost my job?

 The State of Ohio has an unemployment help website to guide you through the process of filing for unemployment.
 If you've been displaced from your job by Coronavirus shutdowns, gather your recent pay stubs and apply online for unemployment here.
 You can also apply by calling toll-free 1-877-644-6562 or TTY 1-614-387-8408.
 EXTENDED CALL CENTER HOURS: Agents are available to assist with PIN resets and take initial applications Monday through Friday 7 AM - 7 PM, Saturday 9 AM - 5 PM, and Sunday 9 AM - 1 PM (excluding holidays).
 If you are having trouble navigating unemployment, here's a list of how-to videos from Job & Family Services.

 Who is hiring?